 This community radiation monitoring station was created in response to detections of multiple radioactive clouds passing through after March 2011.
 Click these links to find detailed documented information on these significant detections in Australia, and New Zealand.

 Australian Radioactive Cloud Detection

 This short animation of Northern, and Southern Hemisphere air circulation, shows why we can get detections so far south.
 Wind direction can significantly influence the background levels here.
 Observations show that when the Southern Ocean air reaches this location, we see lower background averages.
 More Southern Ocean air reaches this location in the cooler months and winter, hence the significant seasonal variation in background levels showing in the average background level charts below.

 The long term data collected here before and after Fukushima, has become a valuable resource.
 It has enabled the tracking of changes in background levels since the nuclear catastrophe.
 After the Fukushima nuclear catastrophe in 2011, the recorded data has shown an increase in local background levels, compared to pre-Fukushima levels.
-In 2015 there was a small decrease in post Fukushima average background levels, and so far in 2016 we have seen another small up tick in post Fukushima average background levels at this location.
-As this monitoring station is located in the Southern Hemisphere, small increases here indicate there have most likely been greater background level increases in the Northern Hemisphere.
+In 2015 there was a small decrease in post Fukushima average background levels, and in 2016 there was another small up tick in post Fukushima average background levels at this location.
+As this monitoring station is located in the Southern Hemisphere, small increases here indicate there likely have been much greater background level increases in the Northern Hemisphere.